 Bequests In A Will

 In addition to outright gifts, charitable contributions can be made as a bequest in a will.
 A donor should keep in mind the only way to make a charitable contribution at death is to provide for such contribution in the last will.
 By making a charitable contribution at death, as provided in the donor’s will, the donor has the advantage of having full and unlimited access to the property up until the time of the donor’s death.
-In addition, the donor has the advantage of receiving an unlimited estate tax deduction for any property left to charity in the will.

 Life Insurance in Charitable Planning